Spectrasonics - Trilian (boîte)

 -

-Automatic and intuitive selection of legato and joints. realistic games
+Automatic and intuitive selection of legato and articulations, offering realistic playing effects

 -

-Extended articulations in "Round-Robin" mode for repetitions of natural notes
+Extended articulations in "Round-Robin" mode for natural note repetitions

 -